RichyL/WPFToDo/README.md

 * DateTime - TEXT (Mandatory)
 * Complete - NUMERIC (Mandatory)

-Database to be called TaskDatabase.
+Database to be called TodoDatabase.

+Using the repository pattern for the database access.

+Interface IToDoDatabase

+List<ToDo> GetAllTodos
+ToDo GetTodoById
+List<ToDo> GetAllOpenTodos
+List<ToDo> GetAllClosedTodos
+int AddTodo - adding a todo returns the id of the newly created ToDo bool UpdateTodo bool DeleteTodo